-Tile will accuse Apple of tactics it alleges are bullying, a day after iPhone giant unveiled a competing product
+Tile will accuse Apple of worsening tactics it alleges are bullying, a day after iPhone giant unveiled a competing product

 Daru hopes that by speaking out publicly, she will compel lawmakers to move quickly to pass legislation preventing large tech companies from using their dominance to give their own products and services an upper hand over rivals.

 “We are hopeful that we will see legislative reform, and the sooner the better,” Daru said.
 “We’re already seeing all of these known abuses affect industry and innovation in this country, and in effect consumer choice.
-The longer we wait, the bigger and more powerful Apple is going to become and it’s just going to be harder.”
+The longer we wait, the bigger and more powerful Apple is going to become, and it’s just going to be harder.”

 Klobuchar says lawmakers recognize the urgency of the competition issues in the tech industry, and that’s why she’s trying to pass legislation “very soon” to better fund agencies doing antitrust enforcement.
 She said lawmakers are trying to break up antitrust proposals into smaller bills focused on issues with bipartisan support and a better chance of passing Congress.

 In the case of AirTags, Daru argues Apple’s new product will allow users to automatically connect to their phones without requiring them to open an app, making it easier to use versus rivals.
-Tile users, meanwhile, must go through a more clunky process to enable their trackers on iPhones, making changes deep in their phone settings.
+Tile users, meanwhile, must go through a clunkier process to enable their trackers on iPhones, making changes deep in their phone settings.

 Apple also says AirTags will use ultra-wideband technology, which is available on newer iPhones and permits users to get more precise details about the location of lost items.
 Tile devices currently rely on Bluetooth signals, which can tell users which room a lost object is in; with the ultra-wideband technology, Apple goes further by identifying the precise location of users’ lost objects.
-Apple says the new tech will allow people to see the distance to their AirTags, and in what direction they need to head to find them.
+Apple says the new tech will allow people to see the distance to their AirTags and in what direction they need to head to find them.

 Tile is also developing a new product using ultra-wideband technology, according to a person familiar with the plans who was not authorized to speak publicly about them.
 But Apple has not yet given Tile access to a chip allowing the company to access this technology on iPhones, despite repeated requests for access since 2019, Daru said.
 That’s been a significant impediment to Tile’s product development.
 Apple has said it will allow device makers to access the chip later this spring.